-First thing first.
-I tend to pronounce “GIF” with the soft G, but I feel there are much more people saying the hard G. Since my native language is not English, I usually try to say the hard G when I speak in English (and soft G in Chinese).
+First things first.
+I tend to pronounce “GIF” with the soft G, but I feel there are more people pronouncing the hard G. Since my native language is not English, I usually try to say the hard G when I speak in English (and soft G in Chinese).
 I’m fine with either way, and I promise I won’t turn your skull into a toilet.

 Where do I find GIFs?

 Twitter is my primary source.
 I don’t follow a lot of people on Twitter since I don’t want to spend much time on social media,1 and I follow two accounts @AmazingGlFS and @ThingsWork.
 Of course, many people often tweet with GIFs every day, and I will collect a few funny ones occasionally.

 I used to collect GIFs from WeChat, too, but recently I found WeChat disabled downloading images from the articles published there.
 I was disappointed but that is okay.
 I don’t collect GIFs frequently anyway.

 When I see a funny GIF on Twitter, I copy the URL of the tweet and paste to ezgif.com to convert the MP4 video2 to GIF and optimize it a little bit.

 Giphy has tons of GIFs but I rarely actively look for GIFs there.
 I often save a GIF from a context, such as in a Tweet.
 The context will give me more inspiration.